juaml/junifer/docs/using/codeless.rst

   datagrabber:
     kind: DataladAOMICPIOP1

-However, it is also possible to pass parameters to the datagrabber.
-In this case, we can restrict the datagrabber to fetch only the ``restingstate`` task.
+However, it is also possible to pass parameters to the DataGrabber constructor.
+In this case, we can restrict the DataGrabber to fetch only the ``restingstate`` task.

 .. code-block:: yaml